George19395/RoverWorld-ASL/README.md

 As discussed above, revisions to the environment would result in the release of a new version.
 This means that a new `rover_cw.jar` file would be made available.
 When this occurs, navigate to the `release` tab of this repository to obtain the latest version.
 Every release would be accompanied with a version string, release timestamp and a Changelog detailing the issue(s) it addresses.
 Note: Issue here refers to issues logged on this repository.

+To use an update, simply replace the following;

+	- The `rover.cw_jar` file located in the `libs` directory of your project with the new `rover_cw.jar` file.
+	- The `scenarios.json` file located in your project's root directory with the new `scenario.json` file.
+	- Replace the `environment version string` in the project's `mas2j` file(s).

-To use an update, simply replace the `rover.cw_jar` file located in the `libs` directory of your project with the new `rover_cw.jar` file and run your application.
-To ensure your Agent is working with the intended environment version, consider using the internal action `get_environment_version` as discussed above.
+After replacing both files, run the application.
+To ensure your Agent is working with the intended environment version, you are required to update the version number in the `mas2j` file to ensure the environment runs.
+If for any reason your implementation requires a specific version of the environment, consider using the internal action `get_environment_version` as discussed above.

 ## Troubleshooting